 How Much Do Dental Implants Cost?

 The cost of dental implants is dependent on each patient’s unique treatment plan.
+The price of a dental implant typically starts in the $2000 range.
+This is a common price range nationally.
+We pride ourselves in using only the best implants and implant materials.
+We only place implants by nationally known companies who back their implants with years of scientific research.
+Beware of advertisements with cheaper prices as these may be implants of lesser quality, implants not placed by a specialist, or implants with hidden costs that are added on later.
 Factors such as the number of implants necessary to achieve your goals, the complexity of the treatment, materials and laboratory fees, whether sedation techniques are utilized, and other associated expenses will be taken into account.
 Once your treatment plan has been developed at your initial consultation, a member of our team will produce a cost estimate that includes all price factors and go over it with you in detail.
-We will be happy to talk with you about the range of payment methods we accept here at Oral & Facial Surgeons of Arizona, and we look forward to assisting you in finding the best way to bring the dental implant procedure into your budget.
+We will be happy to talk with you about the range of payment methods we accept here at Oral & Facial Surgeons of Arizona, which include dental financing plans through CareCredit®.
+We look forward to assisting you in finding the best way to bring the dental implant procedure into your budget.

 What Are Some Alternatives to Regular Dental Implants?